Guitar Build Process

 Start by scoring with a compass point

-Finish by tapping in a piece of fret wire with the tangs removed
+Finish by tapping in a piece of fret wire with the barbs removed

 (Alternative: using a fret press in the drill press)